GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 level|	Level of an organization: <br> 1 = Department/Ind.
 Agency <br>  2 = Sub-Tier <br> 3 = Office / Major Command for DoD <br> 4 = Office / Sub-Command 1 for DoD <br> 5 = Office / Sub-Command 2 for DoD <br> 6 = Office / Sub-Command 3 for DoD <br> 7 = Office|	Number
 agencycode|	Identifier that represents either a department or a sub-tier created in the Federal Procurement Data System (FPDS).
 For offices, users will see the sub-tier’s Agency Code.	|Text oldfpdsofficecode	|Office code for offices created before 04/01/2016 in FPDS.	|Text cgac	|Common Government-wide Accounting Classification (CGAC) Agency Code.
-This field can accommodate multiple, comma separated values.  <br><br> *Note: This API only supports one CGAC per record at this time.
-In a future version, this API will be enhanced to support multiple CGACs.*| 	Text searchby|	Field for users to search by state code, country code, city; Search by values must be either state code, country code, or city | 	Text q |	Field for users to specify the search term.
+This field can accommodate multiple, comma separated values. | 	Text searchby|	Field for users to search by state code, country code, city; Search by values must be either state code, country code, or city | 	Text q |	Field for users to specify the search term.
 This field can only be used in combination with searchby. |	Text aacofficecode	|Activity Address Code (AAC) for an office.	|Text